Table Games Dealer

 Clinton: To enter a career as a table games dealer at Skycity you’ll need to be 20 years or older.

 You cannot be colour blind and you must declare any criminal convictions, any significant debt, and any conflicts of interest.

 You'll need to have a good level of numeracy and literacy, and have excellent communication skills.
 You will need to obtain a Certificate of Approval from the Department of Internal Affairs.
 If successful, Skycity will give you four weeks of training in various games.

 Table games dealers work shift hours, so flexibility is important.

 - To become a table games dealer you must:

 - hold a Certificate of Approval from the Department of Internal Affairs.

-Table games dealers are trained by the casino before they start working, and continue to gain skills on the job.
-They may complete further training through ServiceIQ.
+Table games dealers are trained for four to six weeks before they start working, and continue to gain skills on the job.

-There are no specific educational requirements, but a good standard of English and maths is preferred.
+There are no specific secondary educational requirements to become a table games dealer.
+However,a good standard of English and maths is preferred.

 Table games dealers need to be: